tnc-ca-geo/animl-base/README.md

 DEST_BUCKET = animl-data-staging
 ```

-4. To configure logrotate to rotate all logs from animl-base, the temerature
+4. To configure logrotate to rotate all logs from animl-base and the temerature
-monitoring script, and mutibase server, first create the logrotate config file:
+monitoring script, first create the logrotate config file:

 ```
-sudo vim /etc/logrotate.d/animl
+$ sudo vim /etc/logrotate.d/animl
 ```

 then copy/paste/save the following config: